hunadong/Econ-4220-3220-2020Fall/README.md

 * Folder **mathDept_template** is a nice template from the department of Mathematics (UiO)
 * Folder **pic** contains all the pictures, labeled with seminar number.

-## Feel free to clone and creat a new branch if you want.
+## Feel free to clone and create a new branch if you want.
 We can keep different branches parallel.